 What’s this obsession with sugar on February 14th?
 Why should we celebrate with sugar instead of …let’s say…salad!
 Imagine feeding each other veggies and smoothies instead of candies, cookies etc. All kidding aside, we can make better and healthier options and still celebrate an event or a day.

-That’s is exactly the purpose of this post.
-I would like to propose an alternative to all that sugar, chocolate, and candy feast.
-It is called sesame honey bars which is actually a confection of sesame seeds and honey pressed into a bar or any other shape we prefer.
+The purpose of this post is to propose an alternative to all that sugar, chocolate, and candy feast.
+This sesame honey treat is actually a confection of sesame seeds and honey pressed into a bar or any other shape we prefer.
 I chose some of my sesame treats to be heart shaped as the symbol of the day….cutie or what?

 “Pasteli” is as old as the Greek civilization itself and it contains only two ingredients: sesame seeds the basic one and honey that binds everything together in a perfect tasteful culinary harmony.
 Cinnamon, orange or lemon and cloves give their own magic touch to that recipe.
-You may add nuts like almonds, pistachio but this recipe is the basic one.
+You may add nuts like almonds, pistachio but my Greek sesame-honey snack is the basic one.

 Don’t let the simplicity of the ingredients fool you because the recipe I share is going to satisfy your sweet tooth in the most tasteful way and provide proteins, calcium, iron and the good fats your body needs.
 That’s why pasteli is also called the “Greek energy bar”.
 Do I have to mention that kids love it?
 Do your kids a favor and make that snack for them.
 I assure you that they are going to love that sweet portable treat in their lunchbox.